 I'm sorry, we get frustrated.

-Proposition 10 would have created $5 billion in general obligation bonds to help consumers and others purchase certain high fuel economy or alternative fuel cars and to fund research.
+Proposition 10 would have created $5 billion in general obligation bonds to help consumers and others purchase certain high-fuel economy or alternative fuel cars and to fund research.

 Into alternative fuel energy, Prop 7 went down 64 to 35.

-Whoa, whoa, whoa, whoa, whoa, how can this be?
+Whoa, How can this be?

-Why look at how it thrives.
+Conservatism, when it's on the ballot, why, look at how it thrives.